AvaAvarai/AvaAvarai/README.md

 ## About Me

 I'm a passionate programmer in my last year of dual B.Sc. degrees in Computer Science and Applied Mathematics.
-I'm planning graduate studies in Computational Science with a focus on Visual Machine Learning.
+I'm planning to next pursue graduate studies in Computational Science with a focus on Visual Machine Learning.

 ## Research Interests